qntm/base65536/README.md

 Not yet.

 To encode one additional bit per character, or 140 additional bits (37.5 additional bytes) per Tweet, we need to *double* the number of code points we use from 65,536 to 131,072.
-This would be a new encoding, Base131072, and its UTF-32 encoding efficiency would be 53% vs. 50% for Base65536.
+This would be a new encoding, [Base131072](https://github.com/ferno/base131072), and its UTF-32 encoding efficiency would be 53% vs. 50% for Base65536.
 (Note that in UTF-16, [Base32768](https://github.com/ferno/base32768) significantly outperforms either choice, and in UTF-8, Base64 remains the preferred choice.)

-However, [`base65536gen`](https://github.com/ferno/base65536gen) returns only 92,240 safe characters from the "Letter, Other" [General Category](https://en.wikipedia.org/wiki/Unicode_character_property#General_Category).
+However, as of Unicode 8.0, [`base65536gen`](https://github.com/ferno/base65536gen) returns only 92,240 safe characters from the "Letter, Other" [General Category](https://en.wikipedia.org/wiki/Unicode_character_property#General_Category).
 Modifying it to add other safe General Categories (all the Letter, Number and Symbol GCs) yields only 101,064 safe characters.
+A similar calculation for Unicode 9.0 is forthcoming but the numbers still aren't high enough.

 Perhaps future versions of Unicode will assign more characters and make this possible.